mystywav/mystywav/README.md

 -  ello,my name is @mystywav
 -  i’m interested in tools and shortcuts and windows shet
--  i’m currently learning some coding languges n stuff and modeling but yea it's hard :(
+-  i’m currently learning some coding languges n stuff and modeling and batch stuff ill prob continuue that :)
 -  ways to reach me discord n more
 - more stuff about me:
 - not english